Amazon Just Kicked Off the 2020 Peak Sales Season

 In addition, all of these industries saw that between 15% and 25% of their visitors’ sessions were compromised by Customer Journey Hijacking – an expensive problem in which online shoppers are targeted by unauthorized ad injections designed to lure them away.

 How does this data help retailers?

-The key takeaway for retailers and eCommerce companies is that now is the time to optimize their online shopping experiences in order to make the most of the year’s peak sales period.
+The key takeaway for retailers and eCommerce companies is that now is the time to optimize their online shopping experiences and sales promotion strategies to make the most of the year’s peak sales period.
 With Prime Day falling much closer to Black Friday and Cyber Monday than in previous years, last week’s numbers suggest that Amazon largely pre-empted those sales holidays and created a longer peak season for eCommerce.
 Meanwhile, the retail giant itself reports that its third-party sellers made more than $3.5 billion this Prime Day – up almost 60% as compared to last year.

 This year’s numbers also underscore why preventing Customer Journey Hijacking is such an important part of optimizing the online customer experience, especially in light of COVID-19.